LukaszMirek/portfolio/README.md

 ## About me

-Recently i've decided to change my career and become a software tester.
+Recently I've decided to change my career and become a software tester.
 Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 I would love to apply obtained knowledge to testing an operational product and gain hands-on experience.